 Although the energy used for cooking is usually a very small percentage of the total energy used in the home, cooking energy can be used efficiently.
-Here are some tips to help you save energy when using your cooking product:
+Here are some tips to help you save energy when using your cooking product.

-- Use pans with flat bottoms, straight sides and tight-fitting lids. - Cook with a minimum of liquid or fat to help shorten cooking time. - Preheat pans only when recommended and for the shortest time possible. - Start food on higher heat settings, then set surface burner control on low to finish cooking. - Use the more efficient surface burners instead of the oven when possible.
+- Use pans with flat bottoms, straight sides and tight-fitting lids. - Cook with a minimum of liquid or fat to help shorten cooking time. - Preheat pans only when recommended and for the shortest time possible. - Start food on higher heat settings, then set surface unit control on low or off to finish cooking.
+Use retained heat for cooking when possible. - Use the more efficient surface burners instead of the oven when possible.

 - Turn on the surface burner only after placing filled pan on the burner grate. - "Oven peeking" may cause heat loss, longer cooking times and unsatisfactory baking results.
 Rely on your timer to keep track of the time. - Bake cakes, pies or cookies when oven is warm.
-Best time to bake is right after a meal has been cooked in oven. - Preheat the oven no longer than necessary. - Plan your meals for the most efficient use of the range.
-When using the oven to cook one food, try to cook the rest of the meal in it also. - Do not preheat when roasting or cooking items such as casseroles.
+Best time is after a meal has been cooked in it. - Preheat the oven no longer than necessary. - Plan your meals for the most efficient use of the range.
+When using the oven to cook one food, try to cook the rest of the meal in it also. - Do not preheat when roasting or cooking items such as casseroles. - Keep reflector pans clean for best heat reflection.